xwmx/nb/README.md

 # notes

-`notes` is a command line note-taking, bookmarking, and document management tool with encryption, search, [Git](https://git-scm.com/)-backed versioning and syncing, [Pandoc](http://pandoc.org/)-backed conversion, tagging, and more in a single portable script. `notes` creates notes in text-based formats like
+`notes` is a command line note-taking, bookmarking, and archiving tool with encryption, search, [Git](https://git-scm.com/)-backed versioning and syncing, [Pandoc](http://pandoc.org/)-backed conversion, tagging, and more in a single portable script. `notes` creates notes in text-based formats like